spacelift-io/user-documentation/docs/concepts/policy/README.md

 PASS: 2/2
 ```

-{% hint style="success" %}
+!!! success
     We suggest you always unit test your policies and apply the same continuous integration principles as with your application code.
 You can set up a CI project using the vendor of your choice for the same repository that's linked to the Spacelift project that's defining those policies, to get an external validation.
-{% endhint %}